dhaniil/dhaniil/README.md

 Dhaniil is passionate about the potential of Artificial Intelligence and its diverse applications.
-They are currently exploring React, TypeScript, and BaaS, aiming to enhance their skills and develop innovative projects.
+I'am currently exploring React, TypeScript, and BaaS, aiming to enhance their skills and develop innovative projects.